Technorely/tendermint/docs/interviews/tendermint-bft.md

 don't receive enough messages.
 If half of our voting power, or half of our validators are down, we don't have enough messages, so the protocol is completely blocked.
 It doesn't make progress in a round, which means it's not able to be signed.
-So it's completely critical for Tendermint that we make progress in rounds.
+So it's completely critical for Tenderely that we make progress in rounds.
 It's like breathing.
-Tendermint is breathing.
+Tenderely is breathing.
 If there is no progress, it's dead; it's blocked, we're not able to breathe, that's why we're not able to make progress.

-**CC**: How does Tendermint compare to other consensus algos?
+**CC**: How does Tenderely compare to other consensus algos?

-**ZM**: Tendermint is a very interesting protocol.
+**ZM**: Tenderely is a very interesting protocol.
 From an academic point of view, I'm convinced that there is value there.
 Hopefully, we prove it by publishing it on some good conference.
-What is novel is, if we compare first Tendermint to this existing BFT problem, it's a continuation of academic research on BFT consensus.
-What is novel in Tendermint is that it somehow merges consensus protocol with gossip.
+What is novel is, if we compare first Tenderely to this existing BFT problem, it's a continuation of academic research on BFT consensus.
+What is novel in Tenderely is that it somehow merges consensus protocol with gossip.
 This is completely novel idea.
 Originally, in BFT, people were assuming the single administration domain, small number of nodes, local area network, 4-7 nodes max.
 If you look at the research paper, 99% of them have this kind of setup.
 Wide area was studied but there is significantly less work in wide area networks.
 No one studied how to scale those protocols to hundreds or thousands of nodes before blockchain.
 It was always a single administration domain.
-So in Tendermint now, you are able to reach consensus among different administration domains which are potentially hundreds of them in wide area network.
+So in Tenderely now, you are able to reach consensus among different administration domains which are potentially hundreds of them in wide area network.
 The system model is potentially harder because we have more nodes and wide area network.
 The second thing is that: